 - Proof of proficiency in German, if German is not your native language

 - A proposal of your intended doctoral project.
 If your project is still in its beginning stages, you can send an outline of your project and a statement detailing why you would like to complete your doctoral thesis at the Institute of Applied Linguistics and Translatology.

 - A digitalized copy (PDF format) of your dissertation

 - A CV in tabular form

-You may submit the documents in German, English, French, Russian or Spanish.
+You may submit the documents in German, English, French, Portuguese or Spanish.
 Authenticated documents will not be necessary until you have been admitted to the doctoral programme.